OlaYZen/MSI-Downloader/README.md

 #### Options:
 ---
 ##### Chrome Specific:
-- `enableRegularVersion`: A boolean flag to enable downloading and installing the regular version of Chrome.
+- `downloadRegular`: A boolean flag to enable downloading and installing the regular version of Chrome.
-- `enableForcedVersion`: A boolean flag to enable downloading and installing the forced update version of Chrome.
+- `downloadForced`: A boolean flag to enable downloading and installing the forced update version of Chrome.

 ##### WorkSpaces Specific: